cncf/tag-contributor-strategy/website/content/contributors/getting-started.md

 ### Collaborate with Others

 Open source is all about collaboration.
 Don't be afraid to reach out to other contributors for help or feedback.
 You can also collaborate with other contributors by reviewing their code, providing feedback, and testing their changes.
 This will help you build relationships with other contributors and improve your coding or other skills you bring to the community.
-Contributing to an open-source project doesn't require permission.
+Contributing to an open source project doesn't require permission.
 Once you've done sufficient research and clearly understand where your skills can help the community, don't hesitate to dive in and start contributing.

 ### Asking for help

-Getting help from other contributors is a critical aspect of contributing to open-source projects.
+Getting help from other contributors is a critical aspect of contributing to open source projects.
 Still, it's essential to know how much help is appropriate to ask for.
 It's okay to ask for assistance if you've made a genuine effort to learn the material beforehand, such as reading the documentation or using the software.
 Try to limit your requests to project-specific issues and avoid seeking help for general mentoring in open source or programming languages.

 While seeking guidance on pull requests can be helpful, it's essential to remember that there may be more effective approaches than simply asking someone to provide you with the exact code or wording to use.
 Instead, try to create your own content and seek feedback on improving your contribution.
 This way, you can work collaboratively with other contributors to achieve the project's objectives and build strong relationships within the community.